Local Advocacy Organizations

 The State of Illinois is committed to sustainable, integrated multi-modal transportation and believes that non-motorized transportation initiatives are a critical element of this mission.
 Recognizing that sustainable transportation requires a broad-based collaboration between stakeholders in government, education, non-profits, and private industry, the State seeks to develop bicycle policies that promote safe, sustainable, and fiscally responsible bicycling in Illinois.

-Trails for Illinois is building a statewide trails community that will integrate trails and trail experiences into Illinois work, play, life.
+Trails for Illinois is building a statewide trails community that will integrate trails and trail experiences into Illinois work, play and life.

 Bikes Belong is sponsored by the U.S. bicycle industry with the goal of putting more people on bicycles more often.
 We have nearly 400 members—bicycle suppliers and retailers combining resources to improve bicycling in America.
 Based in Boulder, Colorado, we have 38 professional staff (including the Safe Routes to School National Partnership team), 20 volunteer directors, and a $7.5 million annual operating budget.

-Rails-to-Trails Conservancy (RTC) is an American nonprofit organization based in Washington, D.C. that works with communities to preserve unused rail corridors by transforming them into rail trails within the United States of America.
-The mission of RTC is to create a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people
+Rails To Trails Conservancy (RTC) is an American nonprofit organization based in Washington, D.C. that works with communities to preserve unused rail corridors by transforming them into rail trails within the United States of America.
+The mission of RTC is to create a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.
+Use Trail Link to locate RTC trails.

 With more and more people getting out and cycling, it’s no surprise there are many resources available offering info ranging from cycling tips to safety.
 Here are a couple of links you may find useful: